Fibrous ankylosis: Cause

-One of the most prominent causes of Fibrous anklylosis is physical trauma.
-After experiencing a severe physical injury, the body will try to recover by activating it's mensenchymal stromal cells (MSCs), a type of stem cells that can differentiate into different cells such as osteoblasts, chondrocytes, and other factors such as bone matrix/growth factors that are used to stimulate growth/self mending.
+One of the most prominent causes of Fibrous ankylosis is physical trauma.
+After experiencing a severe physical injury, the body will try to recover by activating it's mesenchymal stromal cells (MSCs), a type of stem cells that can differentiate into different cells such as osteoblasts, chondrocytes, and other factors such as bone matrix/growth factors that are used to stimulate growth/self mending.
 However, this process is altered due to the changes within the MSCs causing improper restoration of the affected part.
 Due to this, it allowed blood to travel outside from the initial wound to form a hematoma which will then cause the joints to stiffen as a result.

 Other causes include systemic diseases such as tubercular arthritis (a form of arthritis that developed due to being infected by tuberculosis), septic arthritis, and non-infective inflammatory arthritis.
 When a patient contracts a disease such as tuberculosis or a bacterial infection, it causes damage to the blood vessels.
 The MSCs are also activated to add growth factors such as Fibroblast growth factor (FGF) or VEGF to induce angiogenesis (growth of new blood vessels).
 During this time, as the vessels are healing, blood will leave from outside the capillaries causing a hematoma.

 Hematomas can also form if surgery is done incorrectly or the wound does not properly heal after treatment.

 Sometimes even having certain genes or alleles, put a person at risk to have a certain type of ankylosis.
 For example, for ankylosing spondylitis, the gene HLA allele B27 is an important factor in having this disease.
 This allele is a human leukocyte antigen whose role is to help with the immune system by helping with identifying foreign (harmful) and native (our body's) cells.
 Those who have this gene have an increased risk of having ankylosing spondylitis.

 Prolong immobilization is also a cause of this condition, since blood is not circulating causing it to collect within the capillaries and move from the vessels due to the pileup causing the formation of hematomas.